What Is the Average NHL Career Length for the 2024/25 Season?

 What year did Gretzky retire?

 Wayne Gretzky, arguably the best hockey player of all time and undrafted, retired after the 1998-99 season after 21 years in the NHL and two years in the WHA.
-Despite retiring at 38 years of age, in his final season with the New York Rangers, he still managed to put up 62 points in 70 games.
+Even at 38 years of age, he still managed to put up 62 points in 70 games in his final season with the New York Rangers.
 This was the only season in his professional career he didn’t average over a point per game in a season.
-He would go on to win the Stanley Cup 4 times.
+He also won the Stanley Cup four times, all with the Edmonton Oilers.

 So it goes to show you, if players keep up with proper conditioning, many of them can go on to play long careers, extending well into their 30’s, if not 40’s.